jenkinsci/ecutest-plugin/README.md

 Release 1.8 implemented an extension point that will workaround this issue.
 In order to work a new task has to be created in the Windows Task Scheduler named [RESTART_JENKINS_AGENT](docs/RESTART_JENKINS_AGENT.xml) and configured with actions how to restart the agent.

-Please note that from [ECU-TEST](https://www.tracetronic.com/products/ecu-test/) Version 2022.3 on, **invalid escape sequences in expressions within ECU-TEST are disallowed.** This means, in particular, that backslashes in Windows paths need to be escaped properly (e.g. *C:\\\my\\\path* instead of *C:\my\path*) - otherwise, this will lead to an error within ECU-TEST.
+Please note that from [ecu.test](https://www.tracetronic.com/products/ecu-test/) Version 2022.3 on, **invalid escape sequences in expressions within ecu.test are disallowed.** This means, in particular, that backslashes in Windows paths need to be escaped properly (e.g. *C:\\\my\\\path* instead of *C:\my\path*) - otherwise, this will lead to an error within ecu.test.

-Since [release 2.39](https://github.com/jenkinsci/ecutest-plugin/releases/tag/ecutest-2.39) we test only against [ECU-TEST](https://www.tracetronic.com/products/ecu-test/) versions, that are inside the support window of the TraceTronic tool support terms.
+Since [release 2.39](https://github.com/jenkinsci/ecutest-plugin/releases/tag/ecutest-2.39) we test only against [ecu.test](https://www.tracetronic.com/products/ecu-test/) versions, that are inside the support window of the tracetronic tool support terms.
 Please consult the [compatibility matrix](#compatibility) for detailed information.

 ## FAQ

-Frequently asked questions, common issues and error messages about the [ECU-TEST Jenkins Plugin](https://github.com/jenkinsci/ecutest-plugin) and [ECU-TEST](https://www.tracetronic.com/products/ecu-test/) itself can be found in the [TraceTronic Knowledge Base](https://kb.tracetronic.com/display/KB/Jenkins+Plugin).
+Frequently asked questions, common issues and error messages about the [ecu.test Jenkins Plugin](https://github.com/jenkinsci/ecutest-plugin) and [ecu.test](https://www.tracetronic.com/products/ecu-test/) itself can be found in the [tracetronic Knowledge Base](https://kb.tracetronic.com/display/KB/Jenkins+Plugin).

 ## Compatibility

 - Jenkins LTS 2.319.3 or higher
 - Java SE Runtime Environment 11 or higher
  <details>
-    <summary><a href="https://www.tracetronic.com/products/ecu-test">ECU-TEST</a> 2021.1 or higher </summary>
+    <summary><a href="https://www.tracetronic.com/products/ecu-test">ecu.test</a> 2021.1 or higher </summary>

 | Version |    latest - 2.39     |    2.38 - 2.26     |    2.25 - 2.23    |    2.22 - 2.19    |    2.18 - 2.15    |       2.15        |    2.14 - 2.13    |    2.12 - 2.8     |     2.7 - 2.5     |     2.4 - 2.2     |     2.1 - 2.0     |
 |:-------:|:--------------------:|:------------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|